mudskips/mocker/README.md

 ## Mocker

 ### What is it?
-Mocker is a way to run containers on linux based systems and VMs by utilizing namespaces and cgroups to isolate processes.
+Mocker is a proof-of-concept program to build containers on linux based systems and VMs by utilizing namespaces and cgroups to isolate processes.
 The structure is based on a simplified version of docker (hence the name)

 ### How to run